lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The table above contains everything needed to implement the listed pure ML-DSA composite signature algorithms.
 The hash value indicated is used only by the Second algorithm if needed.
 See the ASN.1 module in section {{sec-asn1-module}} for the explicit definitions of the above Composite signature algorithms.

-HashML-DSA Signature public key types:
+HashComposite-ML-DSA Signature public key types:

 | Composite Signature AlgorithmID | OID | First AlgorithmID | Second AlgorithmID | Pre-Hash |
 | ----------- | ----------- | ----------- |  ----------- | ----------- |